Have you tried the Starbucks Sous Vide Egg Bites? I think the Bacon and Gruyere version are to die for.

-I must say these were brought to my attention by Kristen Oliphant, she messaged me on Facebook, and asked if I would try these.
+I must say these were brought to my attention by Kristen Oliphant, she messaged me on Facebook and asked if I would try these.
 Well, I was intrigued.
-So I tried them, she said they were irrestiable, and guess what, they were.
+So I tried them, she said they were irresistible, and guess what, they were.
 Special thanks to Tom Jones, of Tom’s Test Kitchen for sending me information on this recipe!

 Before I go into the recipe, let me say, this is not my typical copycat recipe.
-Normally I want you to be able make these from ingredients you have in your kitchen, with tools that you normally have.
+I want you to be able to make these from ingredients you have in your kitchen, with tools that you normally have.
 This recipe meets the condition of being made with ingredients you already have.
-The Starbucks Sous Vide egg bites needs a Sous Vide to prepare them.
+The Starbucks Sous Vide Egg bites need a Sous Vide to prepare them.

 I tested this recipe more than I typically do.
-Actually, I have been working on this recipe for about 4 weeks.
+I have been working on this recipe for about four weeks.
 I learned all sorts of things.
 What type of jars to use for these eggs, the different ingredients to use, and how long to cook them, and most importantly, cook your bacon before you add it to mix.

 This recipe contains eggs, cottage cheese, Monterey Jack cheese, Gruyere, and a pinch of salt.
 So if you are looking for a breakfast that is low carb, and diabetic friendly, this recipe is for you.

-One thing that you really need is the Sous Vide.
+One thing that you need is the Sous Vide.
 I tried making these eggs in jars with pots of water simmering on the stove.
 It didn’t work.
 The eggs came out overcooked.
-I watched the temperature so it didn’t get too high, it didn’t work.
+I watched the temperature, so it didn’t get too high, it didn’t work.
 I guess that’s why sous vides are made.

 I have had two different models of Sous Vide before.
 I have used both the Sous Vide Supreme.
 My preference is for the Anova Culinary.
 It stores in a smaller space, and I like the way the water circulates around the food.
 It also allows you more flexibility in the container you want to use.
 Will you need a sous vide to make these eggs, yes?